skyzyx/set-game-demo/README.md

 For this last method, there will be multiple correct solutions, but any valid list of sets is fine.

+### Assumptions

+> _“Three cards are a part of a set if, for each property, the values are all the same or all different.”_

+This is phrased ambiguously, and the examples given lead me to believe that the following is a better description of the rules.

+* Take 3 cards and look at each of their properties one-by-one.
+* If all cards have a different value for that property OR all cards have the same value for that property, then it _may_ be a set.
+* If _any_ properties of step 2 fail the test, then the group is not a set.

 ### Problem Parameters

+* This problem uses mathematical _combinations_ (as opposed to _permutations_).
+This results in 81 combinations (`3^4`).
+* Any failure of being a _Set_ means that the group is not a set, so fail as early as possible and move-on.

 ### Logic

+1. Create the deck of available cards by ensuring that every card is unique, and that all combinations of properties are represented.
+Also, shuffle the deck by default.
+1. Deal 12 cards to the board.

 ## Requirements